mouelhis/adawrplatoon/README.md

 https://www.youtube.com/watch?v=Cl-vGISxBe4

 Robots are directly controlled by the Romeo All-in-One V1.3 boards enslaved by Raspberry Pi 3 cards on which a distributed software application of platooning control is deployed and executed under real-time (Preempt_RT) Linux kernels 4.4.21.
 The control software  is implemented in Ada and based on the object-oriented component-based design approach presented in the reference paper above.
 Distribution in the application is managed by the middleware PolyORB (maintained by AdaCore).

+## Robots setting

+Wheeled robots should be mounted according the architecture provided in the reference paper above; the first settings you should are the following steps:
+* flash the Arduino code under `arduino/sketch_wheeled_robot.ino` under the low-level Arduino Romeo micro-controllers of robots:
+ - robots should be connected by USB to your host;
+ - use the tool `arduino` under your host to flash the code;
+* use preferably a real-time kernel under high level Raspberry Pi (RPi) controllers of robots;
+* be sure that GCC and GNAT are installed under the robot RPis.

 ## PolyORB 2014 Compilation
 ### Patching